Locoweed

-Locoweed (also crazyweed and loco) is a common name in North America for any plant that produces swainsonine, a phytotoxin harmful to livestock.
+Locoweed (also crazyweed and loco) is a common name in North America for any plant that produces swainsonine, an alkaloid harmful to livestock.
 Worldwide, swainsonine is produced by a small number of species, most of them in three genera of the flowering plant family Fabaceae: Oxytropis and Astragalus in North America, and Swainsona in Australia.
 The term locoweed usually refers only to the North American species of Oxytropis and Astragalus, but this article includes the other species as well.
-Some references may list Datura stramonium as locoweed.
+Some references may incorrectly list Datura as locoweed.

 Locoweed is relatively palatable to livestock, and some individual animals will seek it out.
 Livestock poisoned by chronic ingestion of large amounts of swainsonine develop a medical condition known as locoism (swainsonine disease, swainsonine toxicosis in North America) and pea struck in Australia.
 Locoism is reported most often in cattle, sheep, and horses, but has also been reported in elk and deer.
 It is the most widespread poisonous plant problem in the western United States.

 Most of the 2,000 species of Astragalus, including many that are commonly known as locoweeds, do not produce swainsonine.
 Some species, including a few that produce swainsonine, accumulate selenium.
 This has led to confusion between swainsonine poisoning and selenium poisoning due to this genus.

 History and etymology

 The first technical account (in English) of locoism was published in 1873, in the United States.
 Linguists have documented locoism in use among English speakers by 1889, and both loco and locoweed in use by 1844.

 Loco, a loanword from Spanish, is understood by most English-speaking users in the sense of crazy, and this appears to have also been the sense understood by vaqueros.
 In Spanish, however, loco has an older, different sense.
 In Spain, where the native Astragalus species are not known to cause locoism, for centuries loco has been applied to some of these species in the sense of rambling: common names include yerba loca (hierba loca; rambling herb) and chocho loco (rambling lupine).

 The presence of a toxin in locoweed was demonstrated in 1909.
-Initially, the toxin was reported to be barium, but that was soon disproved.
+Initially, the toxin was reported to be a barium compound, but that was soon disproved.
 Swainsonine, first isolated from Swainsona, was shown to be responsible for pea struck in 1979, and was reported in both Oxytropis and Astragalus in 1982.

 Since 1982, swainsonine has been isolated from still more plants, some of which also are reported to cause locoism or medical conditions similar to it.
 The first report of locoism in South America, involving Astragalus pehuenches, was published in 2000.